Starbucks Coffee International

 Respect for Local Cultures

-Our chairman Howard Schultz summed it up nicely when he said, “We remain highly respectful of the culture and traditions of the countries in which we do business.
+Our chief executive officer and chairman Howard Schultz summed it up nicely when he said, “We remain highly respectful of the culture and traditions of the countries in which we do business.
 We recognize that our success is not an entitlement, and we must continue to earn the trust and respect of customers every day.”